 There are several items that I buy during my “Monthly Shopping” that don’t tend to come up for sales.
 These include staple items like rice, beans, flours, etc. I have compared prices at all my local sources, and buy wherever is the best price.
 The prices on these types of items don’t tend to change much over time, either.
 I use the strategy of a Price Book to pay the lowest price.

-We purchased this rice in a 25 lb. bag at Smart Foodservice (a local Warehouse store in our area) for $.63/lb.
-We have even purchased it for cheaper than this in the past.
+We purchased this rice in a 25 lb. bag at US Foods Chef’Store (a local Warehouse store in our area) for $.63/lb.
+We have even purchased it there for cheaper than this in the past.

 Comparable rice sells at my local Safeway for $1.09/lb.: